AppliedMinds/eslint-config/README.md

 }
 ```

-Use `plugin:vue/strongly-recommended` if developing with Vue.js 2.x.
+Note: Use `plugin:vue/strongly-recommended` if developing with Vue.js 2.x.

 License
 -------